 The course is delivered by a faculty of international experts from the: Department of Health Sciences, York Health Economics Consortium and Centre for Health Economics at the University of York.
 They have extensive experience evaluating health technologies and contribute as committee members and / or external assessors to the Medical Technologies Evaluation Programme (MTEP) and the Technology Appraisal Programme of the National Institute for Health and Care Excellence (NICE).

 In addition, there are a number of tutored practical group exercises, which provide the opportunity to reflect, discuss, interact and learn by doing.
-The programme includes keynote contributions from Mirella Marlow, Programme Director for Devices and Diagnostics Systems at NICE, Mark Campbell, former Associate Director of the Medical Technologies Evaluation Programme at NICE and John Wilkinson, Director of Medical Devices at MHRA.
+The programme includes keynote contributions from Sarah Byron, Programme Director for Devices, Diagnostics and Digital Systems at NICE, Mark Campbell, former Associate Director of the Medical Technologies Evaluation Programme at NICE and Dr Duncan McPherson, Clinical Director of Medical Devices at MHRA.
 The course provides opportunities for networking and includes a drinks reception and course dinner..